aukraine/doctor_appointments_api/README.md

 **10. Future Improvements:**
 > - consider additional features or improvements, such as notifications, email confirmations, or an admin interface.
 > - implement cron job to mark all TimeSlot's and Appointment `end_time of those is in the past`
+> - implement some blocker on business logic layer
+>   - for instance, no ability to remove time slot by doctor if there is related booked appointment from patient
 > - write unit and swagger tests
 > - configure Docker
+> - improve DB indexes
+>   - for example, we can create new index for faster receiving start & end times by slots IDs
+>   - however, it may increase index size in memory due to duplications data from those timestamps fields
+>   - `add_index :time_slots, [:start_time, :end_time]`